U.S. Senator Cruz self quarantines after contact with coronavirus carrier

 Separately, the Washington Post on Sunday said it had asked staff who attended CPAC and a conference held in Washington by the American Israel Public Affairs Committee (AIPAC) pro-Israel lobby in early March to self-quarantine for seven days.

-The newspaper, which is owned by Amazon.com Inc (AMZN.O) founder Jeff Bezos, also said it was thoroughly cleaning its Washington, D.C. headquarters, including elevator buttons.
+The newspaper, which is owned by Amazon.com Inc founder Jeff Bezos, also said it was thoroughly cleaning its Washington, D.C. headquarters, including elevator buttons.

 A top U.S. health official, Anthony Fauci, said Americans, especially those who are vulnerable, may need to stop attending big gatherings as the coronavirus spreads.